Ayan2806/Spam_Classifier/Spam classifier/README.md

 # SMS Spam Classifier

-A machine learning model that classifies SMS messages as spam or ham with 98% accuracy.
+A machine learning model that classifies SMS messages as spam or ham with high accuracy and strong precision–recall performance.

 ## Project Structure